 - Other additional responsibilities

 - Maintaining relations with shareholders or other regulatory bodies

 - Ensuring safekeeping and proper use of the company seal

 - Making sure all relevant business correspondences bearing the company name and identity number (UEN)

-- Giving advice to implement good governance good practices
+- Giving the advice to implement good governance good practices

 - Others that may be specified in the contract

 There are many circumstances under which you want to appoint a new secretary for your company, like bad performance, lack of professionalism or high-charged fees.
-The process of changing comprises two parts:
+The process of change comprises two parts: